JamesCNeumann/hello-world/README.md

 * Learning from scratch
 * Enjoy software development
-* Like to be "uncomfortable" - nice way toi learn
+* Like to be "uncomfortable" - nice way to learn